This Website

 This is a large Marx gun, a Single Action Army revolver that is only one inch shorter than the REAL THING that is shown here on the top.
 Don says that these larger Marx guns are much rarer than the smaller ones.
 This gun is a "clicker."
 A nice black finish and a cowboy rearing on a horse on the grips on the right side and a steer on the left side.

-Thanks to Don Raker for the photo, one of our advertisers.
+Thanks to Don Raker for the photos.

 Marx Army Plastic Clicker Gun